Kent County Cricket Club: Players

 Kent's most notable former players include Colin Cowdrey, the first man to play 100 Test matches, Frank Woolley, Derek Underwood and wicket-keepers Les Ames and Alan Knott.
 All five men played Test cricket for England, making at least 40 Test match appearances.
 They are the only players to have stands named after them at the St Lawrence Ground, Kent's home ground in Canterbury.
 A total of 30 Kent players have been named as one of the Wisden Cricketers of the Year, most recently Zak Crawley and Darren Stevens in 2021 and Tammy Beaumont in 2019.

 Other particularly notable former players include spin bowlers Colin Blythe and Tich Freeman.
 Blythe was a major force in the four County Championship wins in the years leading up to World War I and took 100 wickets in every season from 1902 to 1914.
 He played 17 Tests for England but was killed in action during World War I. A memorial at the St Lawrence Ground is dedicated to him.
 Freeman played during the period after World War I and took over 150 wickets in a season for Kent 14 times.
 He is the only bowler to take more than 300 wickets in an English season, a feat he achieved in 1928, and the only man to have taken all ten wickets in an innings three times.
 Fast bowler Graham Dilley represented England in 41 Test matches in the 1980s, whilst all-rounder Mark Ealham played in 64 one-day internationals in the 1990s and early 2000s.

 Other than Ames and Knott, Kent has produced a number of other top class wicket-keepers.
 Fred Huish, who never played for England, is considered as the "first of a line of exceptional Kent wicket-keepers" which have included Godfrey Evans, who played 91 Tests for England, Geraint Jones, with 34 Test and 49 ODI appearances, as well as Edward Tylecote, George Wood and Hopper Levett all of whom were capped by the country.
-Paul Downton started his career at Kent as part of this line of players and the teams' current wicket-keeper, Sam Billings, has made one-day appearances for England.
+Paul Downton started his career at Kent as part of this line of players and the teams' current player, Sam Billings, has made Test and one-day appearances for England as a wicket-keeper.

 Overseas players who have made a significant contribution to Kent cricket include West Indians John Shepherd, Eldine Baptiste, Bernard Julien and Carl Hooper and Pakistan captain Asif Iqbal all of whom played multiple seasons for the county.
 South Africans Martin van Jaarsveld, Justin Kemp and Andrew Hall have done the same, as has Australian Andrew Symonds.
 Other great world cricketers to have played for the county for single seasons include Sri Lankans Aravinda de Silva and Muttiah Muralitharan, India's Rahul Dravid and Australia's former Test captain Steve Waugh.